Whale

-What are “Kujira Mochi” and “Bekomochi”?
+What are "Kujira (Kujira/Whale) Mochi" and "Bekomochi"?

-are many theories in Yamagata Prefecture alone, such as the theory that it resembles salted whale blubber with skin attached
+There are many theories about the origin of the name in Yamagata Prefecture alone, including it looks like salted whale, which is whale blubber with its skin still attached and salted

 Bekomochi